 Sedona is a red rock wonderland.
 The region is filled with epic hiking, stunning landscapes, relaxing spas, and enough healing crystals and mind-altering vortices to cause New Age enthusiasts from around the globe to make the pilgrimage.
-Luckily, whether you are eager to center your chakra or finding it shocking that people believe in chakras does not determine how much fun your family will have exploring one of Arizona’s most scenic locales.
-Simply pack an appreciation for beauty, a pair of hiking shoes, and you are destined to have a great time.
+Luckily, whether you are eager to center your chakra or finding it shocking that people believe in chakras, you will have fun exploring one of Arizona’s most scenic locales.
+Simply pack an appreciation for beauty, a pair of hiking boots, and you are destined to have a great time.
 There are many great things to do in Sedona.
 Here are some of our favorite activities and hotels to enjoy while visiting Sedona with kids.

 Take a Hike

 Although Sedona is filled with eclectic galleries and wonderful Southwestern shopping opportunities, most young children would rather have their teeth pulled than spend the weekend shopping.
 Get the kids outdoors and enjoy the scenery that made Sedona famous.
 After you have made the obligatory stop at the Chapel of the Holy Cross and taken in the views of your surroundings, get out there and hike!
 Sedona features dozens of trails waiting to be explored.

 A trail that packs quite a bit into its 2.5-mile out-and-back jaunt is the one into Fay Canyon.
 The trail follows a creek into a forested canyon which offers quite a bit of shade along the way.
 Trail’s end is at a rock slide, perfect for scaling to take in mesmerizing views of the canyons and landscape beyond.